 PRE- CONTRACT

-1. Finding the right property and doing your due diligence.
+- Finding the right property and doing your due diligence.
 It’s easy to become romanced about a property and it sounds simple but conducting a property inspection is critical before making your decision to purchase.
 Inspect the condition of the property and ask the agents if there are any material facts about the property that you should be aware of.
 Make your own enquiries with council on future proposed developments that may affect the use of your property.
 Make a note of items that are not in working order and bring it to the attention of the agent such as appliances, air conditioners and heaters (you may need to engage a licensed tradesperson to assist).
 Driving around and inspecting the neighbourhood is also important.
-We would also recommend inspecting the property on different days of the week and different times of the day.

-An example of an unreasonable term of a contract could be where the Owners Corporations Manager (OC) proposes combustible cladding works be undertaken.
-Cladding removal and replacement works are often significant cost to lot owners.
-If the OC strike a special levy to collect funds for the purpose of carrying out the work after the Contract is signed by the Purchaser, the Purchaser would be liable for paying the levy.
+An example of disclosure that require your attention could be where combustible cladding works are required to a building.
+Cladding removal and replacement works can often be at a significant cost to lot owners.
+If the Owners Corporation strikes a special levy to collect funds for the purpose of carrying out the work after the Contract is signed by the Purchaser, the Purchaser would be liable for paying the levy.

 It is important to have the Contract of Sale and Vendor’s Statement reviewed as they can often contain vague, ambiguous, or complicated terms that a professional can uncover.
 They can advise on how to deal with some of these terms legally and on any other special conditions that can be included to protect your interests.

-1. Request for amendment to Contract of Sale (if required).
+- Request for amendment to Contract of Sale (if required).
 For example, requesting the penalty interest rate to be reduced from 20% per annum to 12% per annum which is the current norm.
-This type of request is again managed on your behalf legally typically by your conveyancing partner.
+This type of request is again managed on your behalf by your solicitor/conveyancer.

 POST- CONTRACT